Overview

 A Private Store is recommended when organizations:

-must comply with strict regulatory or data residency requirements
+Must comply with regulatory or data residency requirements.

 Recommendation